Fanteria/custom-keyboard/README.md

 #### Wiring

 Wiring is simple it's only matrix of keyswitches.
+If you want to, you can check [QMK hand wiring documentation](https://docs.qmk.fm/#/hand_wire?id=wiring-the-matrix).
+There are some very useful information.
+For information about split keyboard connections, QMK have [documentation](https://docs.qmk.fm/#/feature_split_keyboard) for this too.

 #### Tutorials

 If you want some detailed tutorial, [here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.
+You can also check [this](https://github.com/nicinabox/lets-split-guide/blob/master/assembly.md) tutorial.
 If you rather see video, you can check [this](https://www.youtube.com/watch?v=y0F8Mig40m0).

 ## Pro micro software